okp4/team-wiki/README.md

 ## 🤓 About the project

-This reposiitory will be the main source of information for all our new employees and potential applicants.
-It will be used to present OKP4 as a company, its values, vision and objectives, as well as the processes and tools we use.
-It will also include some information about the offices and employee benefits.
+Welcome to the OKP4 Wiki!
+This platform serves as a central repository for information about the company, its values, vision, objectives, and the processes and tools it uses for the open source projects.
+The goal of this project is to improve communication, transparency, and efficiency for both internal and external contributors.

-## 🤗 Join us
+## 💬 Support

 This wiki is the perfect place to start and you will find a lot of useful information.
 But for any unanswered questions, for any help you may need, do not hesitate to contact us: